 How To Evaluate the Results of a Coding Challenge?

-The idea of a coding challenge is to find the best developers and distinguish them from the ones who are not qualified for the job.
+The idea of a coding challenge is to find the best developers and distinguish them from those who are not qualified for the job.
 So when the coding challenge is complete, how do you evaluate the results?

 Remember why you’re hiring for that specific position and how each candidate met the requirements of the challenge.
 Evaluate candidates’ process based on the steps they take to address the challenge.